fivetran/dbt_unified_rag/README.md

 We highly encourage and welcome contributions to this package.
 Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Are there any resources available?
-- If you have questions or want to reach out for help, refer to the [GitHub Issue](https://github.com/fivetran/dbt_package_name_here/issues/new/choose) section to find the right avenue of support for you.
+- If you have questions or want to reach out for help, refer to the [GitHub Issue](https://github.com/fivetran/dbt_unified_rag/issues/new/choose) section to find the right avenue of support for you.
 - If you want to provide feedback to the dbt package team at Fivetran or want to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
-- Have questions or want to be part of the community discourse?
-Create a post in the [Fivetran community](https://community.fivetran.com/t5/user-group-for-dbt/gh-p/dbt-user-group) and our team along with the community can join in on the discussion.